 However, he will feel much more comfortable in a small garden surrounded by his masters rather than in a large outdoors alone.

 It is, therefore, possible to live in a town with a Rottweiler, provided you take him out regularly and spend a lot of time with him.

 The diet of a Rottweiler must be quite rich.
 He is an imposing dog who needs enough daily nutrients.

-You want to adopt a Rottweiler and you don't know how to go about it?
+Do you want to adopt a Rottweiler and don't know how to go about it?
 You can consider adopting your new companion from a shelter like the SPA by going directly to their website or a shelter near you.